kg583/freebee/README.md

 ===================
 This is the JavaScript-based web client for Free Bee.

+*For reasons unknown, Free Bee suddenly disappeared.
+This fork has been rewritten slightly so that it can be hosted statically.
+All original functionality has been maintained to the best of my knowledge.*

 What is Free Bee?
 -----------------
 Free Bee is an enhanced Free Software clone of The New York Times game